All The Places To Dance Salsa On 2 in Melbourne (2026)

 Links: Instagram

-It’s still early days, but the signs are good: good dancers, good music, and a crowd that seems to care about connection and musicality.
+It’s still early days, but the signs are good: good dancers, good music, a unique venue, and a crowd that seems to care about connection and musicality, all brought together by passionate hosts.
 I hope it continues, because Melbourne needs more of this kind of social.

 Colorá